Nasdaq Stockholm AB: LISTING OF TURBO WARRANTS ISSUED BY NORDEA BANK AB (PUBL)

-Nasdaq Stockholm has decided to list 7 warrant(s) issued by Nordea Bank Ab (publ) with effect from 2018-04-19.
-The warrant(s) will be listed on the NSDX segment of the Nasdaq First North Sweden.
+Nasdaq Stockholm has decided to list 15 warrants issued by Nordea Bank AB (publ) with effect from 2018-04-20.
+The warrants will be listed on the NSDX segment of the Nasdaq First North Sweden.

 Please find instrument identifiers in the attached document.